 Participation options · 1) Interactive track - access to courses and teaching materials, TAs, mentors, careers, projects 2) Non-interactive track - access to courses and materials

 Micro Structure · 4 hours lectures and hands-on Python tutorials (with TAs!), 1 hour interpretation (what did we learn today, what does it mean, underlying philosophy), 1 hour professional development/meta-science, networking activities, evening 3-week small group projects (with how-to-model mentoring).

 Social activities · Aside from lectures and tutorials, there will be social and professional events.
 This aims to help participants, to plan their career (e.g. find postdocs, negotiate, startups, early career), do professional networking, discuss collaborations, exchange experiences.
 We will also arrange one-on-one meetings with professors and fellow researchers based on participants preference and their expertise (matchmaking).

-Mentors · We also need help from faculty members who are in the neuroscience, mathematics, cognitive science, and other related fields to provide mentorship to students.
-If you are interested in contributing in this way, please fill out this form if you do not have Google form access.
+Mentors · We also need help from faculty members, senior postdocs, and members of industry who are knowledgeable about neuroscience, mathematics, cognitive science, and other related fields to provide mentorship to students.
+If you are interested in contributing in this way, please fill out this form.

 Please see the syllabus here.

 If you have further questions, please read our FAQ page before sending specific questions.